Here are some of the best accessories to go with your iPhone SE (2020)

 Best Wireless Headphones: Apple AirPods

 If you want good wireless headphones, you're going to have to spend a decent amount of money.
 Apple's AirPods (second generation) are a great product for the money.
-Sure, the AirPods Pro are even better with active noise cancellation, but substantially more expensive.
+Sure, the AirPods 3 are even better but much pricier.
+The AirPods Pro are excellent with active noise cancellation but substantially more expensive.
 The regular AirPods are the ones to get if you want Apple technology without spending a ton of money, much like the iPhone SE itself is a great way to get modern Apple technology without breaking the bank.
-AirPods are so easy to pair with the iPhone, and they just work in a way that's almost magical.
+AirPods are so easy to pair with the iPhone, and they just work in an almost magical way.
 Listen to music, videos, and podcasts, make and take phone calls and video calls, and access Siri with your voice.
 If you wish to spend a little more, you can get them with a wireless charging case.

 Pros: